 I am the girl who enjoys hanging out with her parents, because I’ve dealt with loss from a young age & have come to understand and cherish the little time we have on this earth with the ones we love.

-I am the girl who’s voice gets high-pitched & who’s eyes tear up when they see a dog, because though I’m a allergic to them, they’re the cutest things and bring me so much joy.
+I am the girl whose voice gets high-pitched & whose eyes tear up when they see a dog, because I’m allergic to them, but they’re still the cutest things and bring me so much joy.

-I am the girl who owns more comic books than she does makeup, shoes or hair tools- but that’s because I received that interest from family members I’ve always looked up to.
+I am the girl who owns more comic books than she does makeup, shoes or hair tools- but that’s because I received that interest from family members I consider my heroes.

 I am the girl who can’t sing worth a hoot, but does it anyway because it makes her worst days better & actually helps some of her chronic pain subside.